qy-sun/structural_sparsity_fdr/README.md

 ## **Real Data Analysis**

-The real data analysis in this work is based on the **Alzheimer's Disease Neuroimaging Initiative (ADNI)** structural MRI (sMRI) dataset, focusing on the Level 5 segmentation results derived from **MRICloud** processing.
-Due to data-sharing and privacy restrictions, the ADNI dataset are not included in this repository.
-In what follows, we provide a detailed description of the data acquisition, preprocessing, and integration workflow used to obtain the analysis-ready dataset.
-Reproduction of this section requires individual ADNI data access approval.
+The real-data analysis in this work is based on the **Alzheimer's Disease Neuroimaging Initiative (ADNI)** structural MRI (sMRI) dataset, focusing on the **Level 5 segmentation results** derived from **MRICloud** processing.
+Due to data-sharing and privacy restrictions, the ADNI dataset is **not included** in this repository.
+Below we describe the **data acquisition, preprocessing, and integration workflow** used to obtain the analysis-ready dataset.
+Reproduction of this section requires **individual ADNI data access approval**.

+**Resources**
 - **ADNI data portal:** [https://adni.loni.usc.edu/data-samples/access-data/](https://adni.loni.usc.edu/data-samples/access-data/)
 - **MRICloud platform:** [https://mricloud.org/](https://mricloud.org/)
 - **MRIStudio platform:** [https://www.mristudio.org/installation.html](https://www.mristudio.org/installation.html)